duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 ### Offline demo {#demo-visualodometry-offline}

+Requires: ROS Kinetic installed on your computer

+Warning: The demo was only tested for ROS Kinetic.

 If you dont have a duckiebot in hand, or your network is not reliable enough, you can also run this demo offline!
 Clone the git repository of visual odometry and compile the repository:

     laptop $ cd ~/[path_to_duckietown_software]/catkin_ws/src